ScienceParkStudyGroup/Intro-Google-Earth-Engine-lesson/index.md

 {% comment %}
 SURVEYS - DO NOT EDIT SURVEY LINKS
+This part should not appear for this lesson because it is not Carpentries.
 {% endcomment %}
+{% comment %}
 <h2 id="surveys">Surveys</h2>
 <p>Please be sure to complete these surveys before and after the workshop.</p>
 <p><a href="{{ site.pre_survey }}{{ site.github.project_title }}">Pre-workshop Survey</a></p>
 <p><a href="{{ site.post_survey }}{{ site.github.project_title }}">Post-workshop Survey</a></p>
+{% endcomment %}
 <hr/>